-For individuals If you expect lower income in 2024/25 due to retirement or any other reason, consider deferring income or capital gains until after 1 July, when you will be in a lower tax bracket.
-If you are a primary producer and you expect a permanent reduction in income, consider withdrawing from the income averaging system.
+For individuals If you expect lower income in 2025/26 due to retirement or any other reason, consider deferring income or capital gains until after 1 July, when you will be in a lower tax bracket.

 Capital vs Revenue

 Analyse income received to determine whether it is on capital or revenue account.